jcieslar/przelewy24_payment/README.md

     # payment = Payment.find_by_session_id(payment_params[:p24_session_id])
   end

-  # after error payemnt this method will be trigger
+  # after error payment this method will be trigger
+  # so you can do whatever you want
   def payment_error(payment_params, code, description)
     # payment_params returns hash with:
     # p24_session_id